hackalog/easydata/README.md

 * reproducible datasets, and
 * reproducible workflows

-In other words, Easydata is a template, library, and workflow that lets you **get up and running with your data science analysis, and reproducibly**.
+In other words, Easydata is a template, library, and workflow that lets you **get up and running with your data science analysis, quickly and reproducibly**.

 ## What is Easydata?